Marc Anthony: RMM Records

 Anthony was initially reluctant to become a salsa musician; he declined an offer to make an album in this genre when Ralph Mercado, president of RMM Records, asked him.
 Anthony was in a taxi when he heard Juan Gabriel's hit song, "Hasta Que Te Conocí", which influenced him to change his mind and ask Mercado if he could record it as a salsa tune.
 Inspired by the music of Tito Puente, Héctor Lavoe, Rubén Blades, and Juan Gabriel, Anthony released his Spanish-language debut, Otra Nota, in 1993.
 The album also included a cover of Bread's "Make It with You".
 Subsequent tours throughout the Americas, including an opening slot for Blades, established Anthony as one of the newest stars in salsa.

+By the early 1990s, Anthony had sold more salsa records than any other performer on the planet, solidifying his position among the most important new salsa artists to emerge in the 1990s.

 In 1994, he was featured on La India's album Dicen Que Soy, on the song "Vivir Lo Nuestro".

 His 1995 follow-up, Todo a su tiempo, won Anthony a Billboard Award for Hot Tropical Artist of the Year.
 The album was also nominated for a Grammy with songs like "Te Conozco Bien", "Hasta Ayer", "Nadie Como Ella", "Se Me Sigue Olvidando", "Te Amare", and "Llegaste A Mi".
 The album has sold more than 800,000 copies and has become established as a gold record in both the United States and in Puerto Rico.

 Anthony's next Spanish language album, Contra La Corriente, was followed by the television special Marc Anthony: The Concert from Madison Square Garden, broadcast on HBO on Valentine's Day in 2000.
 The special was nominated for the Music Special of the Year by TV Guide.
 The album's song "Y Hubo Alguien" became Anthony's first number-one single on the Billboard Hot Latin Tracks and the first by a salsa musician.
-The album became the first salsa album to enter the English language Billboard 200 chart.
-After an ongoing battle with RMM, he severed ties with Ralph Mercado and left the label in 1999.

 Otra Nota, Todo a Su Tiempo, and Contra La Corriente established him as the top-selling singer in the history of the genre, able to sell out Madison Square Garden and prestigious venues internationally.